Skip to main content

 About me:

-Prior to joining the University of Exeter, she served as Head of the Department of Medical Imaging and Therapeutic Sciences at the Cape Peninsula University of Technology (CPUT) in Cape Town, South Africa.
-In this role, she taught students enrolled in the BSc Diagnostic Ultrasound programme, examined Master's and Doctoral theses, and reviewed postgraduate research proposals.
+Merlisa has over 20 years of clinical ultrasound experience across public and private healthcare sectors in South Africa, Ireland, and the UK.
+Prior to joining Exeter, she served as Head of the Department of Medical Imaging and Therapeutic Sciences at Cape Peninsula University of Technology (CPUT), where she taught on the BSc Diagnostic Ultrasound programme, examined postgraduate theses, and reviewed postgraduate research proposals.
+She continues as an Adjunct Scholar at CPUT, supervising Master’s and PhD students.

 Grants: